 Though diagnosing a serious digestive disorder or dealing with the cause of minor general digestive problems can be tough, we should strive to maintain a healthy gut however possible.
 The digestive tract is referred to as our “second brain” due to the way approximately 70-80 percent of our nerves run through the digestive system.
 This is largely why stress-related issues can upset a person’s stomach, or lead to stress-related IBS.
 We should also consider how the good bacteria in our digestive system affects our immunity and brain health as well.

-Serotonin (one of the body’s feel good hormones) is produced in our digestive tracts, but only if our digestive tracts are well-taken care of.
-This is one reason when our digestive system isn’t working at top notch, our mood usually suffers.
+Serotonin (one of the body’s feel-good hormones) is produced in our digestive tracts, but only if our digestive tracts are well-taken care of.
+This is one reason when our digestive system isn’t working at top-notch, our mood usually suffers.
 It’s also one reason people who suffer depression usually have accompanying digestive issues or poor appetites.
 Probiotics are being studied for their ability to raise serotonin, largely because of the way they improve a person’s digestive health and in turn, improve mood/brain health as a result.
-A healthy amount of good bacteria in our bodies also help us maintain a strong immune system.
+A healthy amount of good bacteria in our bodies also helps us maintain a strong immune system.
 Why?
 Because our immune systems are also mostly found within the gastrointestinal tract.
 This makes optimizing beneficial bacteria in the digestive system (referred to as our microbiome) incredibly important.
 But probiotics are not the only part of the puzzle, even though they do play a major role.

 A 5 Step Protocol for a Healthier Gut